-This year we became more visible nationally and were trusted by the State of Palestine to work on the National Biodiversity Action Plan and to produce the 6th national report for the Convention on Biological Diversity (CBD).
-Both are done in close partnership and cooperation with the Environment Quality Authority (EQA) and relevant stakeholders.

-Coincidentally we also had a project funded by the Royal Belgian Institute of Natural Sciences (RBINS) and the Management and Reporting of Biodiversity Data (MRV) Belgium to enhance conservation, reclamation, and strengthening of biodiversity via creating structures for research on protected areas, especially in compliance with CBD guidelines.
+This year we became more visible nationally and were trusted by the State of Palestine to work on the National Biodiversity Action Plan and to produce the 6th national report for the Convention on Biological Diversity.
+Both are done in close partnership and cooperation with the Environment Quality Authority and relevant stakeholders.
+Coincidentally we also had a project funded by MRV Belgium to enhance conservation, reclamation, and strengthening of biodiversity via creating structures for research on protected areas, especially in compliance with CBD guidelines.
 A further aim is to disseminate the strategies adopted by the national authorities.
+This Project is funded by the Royal Belgian Institute of Natural Sciences (RBINS) and MRV.